facelessuser/coloraide/docs/src/markdown/interpolation.md

 extrapolated and the results may be surprising.

 Here we create a an interpolation between `#!color rebeccapurple` and `#!color-fit lch(85% 100 85)` (color previews are fit to the sRGB gamut).
-We then step through values of `0.1`, `0.2`, `0.3`, etc. which creates a range colors that we can use in a gradient to get:
+We then step through values of `0.1`, `0.2`, `0.3`, etc. which creates a range of colors that we can use in a gradient to get:
 `#!color-gradient
 i = Color("rebeccapurple").interpolate("lch(85% 100 85)", space='lch')